Skip to Content

 Cimitero Delle Porte Sante

-The Cimitero delle Porte Sante is not your typical cemetery – it’s a stunning showcase of beautiful funerary art and a peaceful haven for reflection and contemplation.
-Located on a hillside just outside of Florence’s historic center, the cemetery offers breathtaking views of the city and surrounding hills.
+The Cimitero delle Porte Sante is a quirky cemetery with some of the most gorgeous funerary art (I didn’t even know that was a thing until visiting).
+Located on a hillside just outside of Florence’s historic center, the cemetery is a great place to visit for art lovers but it also offers breathtaking views of the city and surrounding hills.

 Find A Cabinet Of Curiosities In The Heart Of Florence